Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/assistant/installation.md

 - **GMEdit**: Top left dropdown -> Dev Tools
 - **Vscode**: Help -> Toggle Developer Tools

-If that error message doesn't point to a clear solution, contact me.
+If that error message doesn't point to a clear solution, contact me (see the site footer).

 If there is nothing related to the assistant in there, it's not installed yet.
 If you just installed it, try restarting the editor.